sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/bible/exodus/README.md

 # Exodus

+The dating of this event is of high concern to me in constructing a cataclysm mega-timeline.

 ## Dating (1800 - 1400 BC)

 This biblical chronology places Exodus anywhere from 1600 - 1400 BC: https://biblicalhistoricalcontext.com/exodus/the-biblical-dates-of-the-exodus/

+Exodus is dated through temporal dependency of ~480 years to the building of the temple of Solomon, which seems well dated to around 950 BC.
+It's also dated by Joshua's conquest of Canaan.

 Africanus dated Ogyges as a contemporary of Moses and the Exodus, and he dated Ogyges to 1800 BC.
 See Europe flood myths.